qeffects/helium/README.md

 end
 ```

-and you can make that function in to an element 'factory' like this:
+and you can make that function into an element 'factory' like this:
 ```lua
 elementCreator = helium(function(param, view)